yellowmessenger/documentation/docs/platform_concepts/analyze/chat-logs.md

     ![](https://i.imgur.com/CEgeroT.png)

-3. Click **Debugger** icon to get the logs for any user input and trace the sequence of actions the bot took in response to specific user inputs, making it easier to troubleshoot issues and improve bot performance.
+3. Click **Debugger** icon to get the logs for any user input and trace the sequence of actions the AI-agent took in response to specific user inputs, making it easier to troubleshoot issues and improve AI-agent performance.

       ![](https://i.imgur.com/x3gui2X.png)